-Q: Earlier this spring I heard a faint drip-drip sound coming from the attic of my 17 year old bungalow.
+Q: As the weather warmed up this spring I heard a faint drip-drip sound coming from the attic of my 17 year old bungalow.
+Water stains and dripping also showed up on the ceiling.
 When I opened the attic hatch, I found the edges of the hole to be wet.
 There’s also lots of frost on the plumbing vent pipe as it goes through the attic.
-My handyman tells me there’s no need for action.
+My handyman tells me there’s no need for action, but I’m concerned.
+It doesn’t seem right to have that much moisture in my attic.
 What do you say?

 Generally speaking, the #1 source of leaked air in attics is the attic hatch.
 I can see from the photos you sent that it’s insulated on top (that’s good), but it’s also probably leaking air around the edges.
+Attic hatches are often the single biggest source of air leakage in many houses.
 The fit looks tight, but the fact that there’s condensation around the edges proves that air leaks are happening.
 Indoor air could be making its way into your attic through electrical boxes for light fixtures, but attic hatches are typically the biggest culprit.
 One simple way to ensure a 100% seal around the hatch is by applying peelable caulking to the seam when the hatch is closed.
-The best stuff is clear and seals well, though it can be peeled off whenever you want.
+The best stuff is clear and seals well, though it can be peeled off easily whenever you want.

 Understanding Vapour Barriers

-Vapour barriers are tricky to understand, but they’re crucial to this whole issue.
+Vapour barriers are plastic sheets applied to the warm side of insulated walls and ceilings, and they can be tricky to understand.
+They’re also crucial to this whole issue.
 Even many professional builders don’t have a correct understanding in their minds.
 Click here for a detailed video tutorial on how vapour barriers work and why they’re necessary in a cold climate.